|

 parking

-- enlist help for the attendees and promote
+- enlist help from the attendees and promote

 mingling